![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 One of the main incidents which convinced my smuggler employer to move to greener pastures had a lot to do with me.

-I didn't learn about much of what was going on behind the scenes until considerably later.
-Turned out though that my employer's organization had basically invaded the turf of some local gang operations, who didn't take kindly to their distributors being usurped, and their routes taken over.
+I didn't learn much about what was going on behind the scenes until considerably later.
+It turned out though that my employer's organization had basically invaded the turf of some other gang's operations, who didn't take kindly to being replaced connections and routes-wise.

-So this loose bunch all got a little tighter with one another and decided to weaken my employer's law distraction capacity.
+So this loose bunch all got a little tighter with one another, and decided to weaken my employer's capacity to distract and redirect law enforcement away from his operations.

-Which of course meant taking me and Shadowfast down.
+Which of course meant taking me and Shadowfast out (since our route was one of those being contested).

 Again, I was in the dark here.
 My employer gave me no warning.
 And though I'd noticed us having more and more trouble with civilian-looking vehicles along the way (in addition to the normal police cars) I'd just figured them for unmarked law vehicles.